LaurenceJJones/crowdsec-demo-env/README.md

 ### Usage

 Environment init script will setup iptables, nginx and auditd.
-This **WILL** not install any CrowdSec components this is purely to setup the environment to log and block traffic.
+This **WILL NOT** install any CrowdSec components this is purely to setup the environment to log and block traffic.

 **RUN BEFORE INSTALLING CROWDSEC SECURITY ENGINE**
 ```bash